Accompany, pray for, and support vocations

 Seminarians need our collaboration

-Throughout the centuries the Church has never lacked vocations to the priestly ministry.
-Some eras were more fruitful and others less so.
+The Church, throughout the centuries, has never lacked vocations to the ministerial priesthood.
+Some periods were more fruitful and others less.
 But today the question arises: Is the ministerial priesthood really necessary?
 The answer is clear: Yes!

-Priests are needed so that the message of Christ and his presence in the Sacraments continue to shape the history of salvation among humanity and the People of God in every age.
+Priests are needed so that the message of Christ and His presence in the Sacraments may continue shaping the history of salvation in humanity and in the People of God of all ages.

-We cannot measure vocations by comparing numbers with past decades.
+We cannot measure vocations by quantity compared with past decades.
 Complaints are useless.
-What matters is to look with the eyes of Christ, to go out to evangelize and mission even in small communities.
+What matters is to look with the eyes of Christ, go out to evangelize and go on mission even to small communities.
 Perhaps the time has come to restore small communities, to be leaven, even if it is a small leaven.
 As Jesus reminds us:

-“The kingdom of heaven is like leaven that a woman took and hid in three measures of flour, until the whole batch was leavened” (Mt 13:33)
+“The Kingdom of Heaven is like leaven that a woman took and mixed with three measures of flour, until it was all leavened” (Mt 13:33)

-Each Christian, living in the world without losing his identity, attracts people to the Lord by example and word.
+Each Christian, living in the world without losing his nature, draws people to the Lord by his example and his word.

 Example and witness transform lives

-Often social movements and cultural trends do not make living the Gospel easy, but that should not prevent us from showing that the Christian life is the best inheritance we can offer.
-Example and witness make an impression on those who watch us.
-So it was for St. Augustine:
+Many times social movements and cultural trends do not facilitate a Gospel way of life, but that must not prevent us from showing that the Christian life is the best inheritance we can offer.
+Example and witness make an impression on those who observe us.
+Saint Augustine lived it this way:

-It was the witness of his companions that made him reflect, abandon a dissolute and superficial life, and joyfully embrace the evangelical life, eventually becoming a priest and, over time, a Bishop.
+It was the testimony of his companions that made him reflect, abandon a dissolute and superficial life, and joyfully embrace the Gospel life, becoming a priest and, in time, a Bishop.

-The same happens today: witness of life attracts vocations.
-Therefore we must encourage families, the consecrated, priests and all the faithful of the People of God to live the radical following of Jesus.
+Today the same happens: the witness of life attracts vocations.
+That is why we must encourage families, consecrated persons, priests, and all the faithful of the People of God to live the following of Jesus radically.

 Many seminarians tell us about their experience: